arthur-vilela/PP1-japan-brazil-migration/README.md

 ![Screenshot of the website in different screensizes](docs/view-different-devices.png)
 # Japanese - Brazilian migration

 Japanese - Brazilian Migration is a website designed to inform people about the rich history of connection between these two countries from across the planet.
-It will be targeted for those who are interested in the topic, including pupils, researchers and the history buff.
+It will be targeted for those who are interested in the topic, including pupils, researchers and history buffs.
 The website will be useful to understand:
 - The before - what pushed people to leave their homes
 - During - how was the migration and settling process
 - and after - how did the population integrate and change its new home

-### Colour pallete
+### Colour palette
 - The colour scheme for this project was chosen to create uniformity and simplicity, at the same time keeping a high contrast ratio between text and background.
 - The original idea of combining colours from both countries' flags did not work well for they were highly saturated and didn't relate well.
-So a wine colour was chosen instead of the intense pure red of the Japanese flag and a lightblue  instead of the vivid blue of the Brazilian flag.
+So a wine colour was chosen instead of the intense pure red of the Japanese flag and a light blue  instead of the vivid blue of the Brazilian flag.

 <div align="center">